sarunx93/cars-API/README.md

 '?car_brand_name=toyota' is the extended part that narrows down the result to only Toyota cars.

 Of course, it is also legal to have more than one conditions.
 Simply connect them by the ampersand sign. </br>
-If you are a fan of a red Toyota, you will like this.
+If you are a fan of a red Toyota, you will like this.</br>
 Corresponding URL: https://random-cars-api.herokuapp.com/api/v1/cars?car_brand_name=toyota&car_color=red